tanmayjain98/tanmayjain98/README.md

-## 👋 Hello there, I'm Tanmay Jain
+## 👋 Hello there, I'm Tanmay Jain!

 ### 🧑‍💻 About Me
-- 🧑‍🎓 I'm a Machine Learning / Data Engineer at OneCup AI.
+- 🧑‍🎓 I'm a Machine Learning / Data Engineer at OneCup AI, with a deep focus on NLP, Generative AI, and AI-driven analytics.
-- 🌱 Passionate about data, with a keen focus on leveraging Python for data extraction, cloud workloads on AWS, and machine learning innovations.
+- 🌱 Passionate about leveraging Python for data extraction, managing cloud workloads on AWS, and pioneering with Generative AI models, including Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG).
-- 💻 Experienced in using bash scripts and efficient coding practices to streamline complex data processes.
+- 💻 Skilled in using Cloud Infrastructure, Databricks, PySpark - efficient ETL practices to enhance and streamline complex data processes.

-### 🚀 What I'm Currently Up To
+### 🚀 Current Projects & Interests
-- ⏳ Diving deep into Big Data analysis using PySpark, exploring vast datasets to uncover valuable insights.
+- 🧬 Exploring the integration of Generative AI with traditional machine learning systems to build innovative applications, especially using LLMs.
-- 🧠 Enhancing my understanding of neural networks and natural language processing, applying these concepts to real-world machine learning challenges.
+- 🔍 Applying advanced data mining techniques in PySpark to derive insights from large-scale datasets, aiming to improve decision-making processes in AI applications.

-### 🤝 Collaboration & Learning
+### 🤝 Looking to Collaborate
-- 💡 Eager to collaborate on Python-based projects, particularly those centered around Data Science and Machine Learning.
+- 🌟 I'm open to partnering on projects that push the boundaries of AI, especially those that involve complex problem-solving using NLP and Generative AI models.
-- 📚 Continually learning and evolving, committed to mastering the intricacies of data engineering and machine learning algorithms.
+- 📘 If you're interested in the intersection of AI and practical applications or need a partner to navigate the complexities of machine learning and data science, let’s connect and create something impactful.

 ### 📫 How to Reach Me
 - 📧 Feel free to connect with me for product ideas, opportunities, or simply to exchange thoughts on the latest in technology, data science, or even the current football standings!